yhaefliger/heddo-backend/README.md

-# ッ Heddo - Bakend
+# ッ Heddo - Backend
 Headless CMS solution with Drupal+Graphql as backend and Next.js for the frontend.